Sexual harassment is seen as the top issue facing women…

 People are wildly over-optimistic about the pace of change on pay and economic equality…

 Nearly half of people globally (47%) think that equality between men and women will be achieved in their lifetime compared with 37% who disagree.
-However, the study suggests that we are wildly over-optimistic about the pace of change.
+However, the study shows that we are wildly over-optimistic about the pace of change.
 In the US, people think women will be paid equally with men by 2028 – whereas, at the current rate of progress, this gap won’t be closed until 2059 (a difference of 31 years).
 In Britain, the difference between perceptions and reality is even wider; people think equal pay be achieved in 2035 whereas in fact it will be in 2117 (a difference of 82 years).

 And people are even further out in their estimates of when we will achieve economic equality between women and men across the world.
 The reality, according to The World Economic Forum, is that this will not be achieved for another 217 years, at the current rate of progress – but the average guess across countries is that it will be achieved in 35 years, with a large number of countries thinking it will be 20 years or less.
-Britons are slightly more realistic, not expecting equality to be achieved for another 100 years on average, although still underestimate the reality.

 …and we hugely overestimate women’s representation in business leadership

 Misperceptions about reaching equality may be influenced by the fact that we think that aspects of women’s lives are better than they actually are.
 In particular, we hugely overestimate the extent to which women are represented in business leadership; we estimate that, of the world’s top 500 companies, one in five (19%) has a female CEO – when the actual figure is just 3%.
-Britons are again among the more realistic, with an actual guess of 12%, though this is still four times the actual picture.

 People tend to be more accurate though when it comes to estimating the proportion of female politicians in their country.
 People in Malaysia, India, Brazil and China tend to overestimate the number of female politicians but in the majority of the countries, people actually underestimate the number – particularly in Spain, South Africa, Mexico, Belgium, Serbia, Germany and Argentina.
-Britons also slightly underestimate the reality, guessing that a quarter of our MPs are women, when in fact it is 32%.

 More generally, the vast majority of people (70%) across the world agree that achieving equality between men and women is important to them personally (and this figure rises to three quarters - 74% - of women, compared to two thirds - 66% - of men).
-In Britain seven in ten women say gender equality is important to them – but only 58% of men agree.